gvsmanohar/gvsmanohar/Readme.md

 # 🚀 About Me
 <img align="right" src="https://i.imgur.com/840b0PX.gif" width="329">
 <p align="left">Hey there!
-I'm Venkata Sai Manohar Gedela, a Data Analyst enthusiast and computer science postgraduate at <a href="https://www.sheffield.ac.uk/">The University of Sheffield</a>.
+I'm Venkata Sai Manohar Gedela, a Data enthusiast and data analyst postgraduate at <a href="https://www.sheffield.ac.uk/">The University of Sheffield</a>.
 I'm passionate about staying ahead of the curve when it comes to the latest technologies and spend my days breaking and creating code.
 Currently, I am Wworking as a Tableau Developer at HSBC.
 When I'm not knee-deep in tech work, I like to unwind by playing football, gaming with my friends, or spending quality time with my furry companions.

 Let's connect and chat about all things tech and data - I'd love to hear from you!</br>
 </p>